mk36/calculator/README.md

 The memory view button with modal was chosen over M+ and M- buttons so that users can quickly scroll through saved results and add them to an equation quickly compared to blindly tapping M+/M- repeatedly.

+A blue highlight was added to the result to highlight the = button has been pressed, otherwise with the auto-result on screen it looks the same and is hard to see the difference.